-Myth 1: If you have an antivirus program, then you can’t get a virus.
+Myth 1: If you have an antivirus program, then you can’t get

 We hear this myth all the time.
 People think if they have Norton, Avast, AVG, or any other antivirus program on their computer, that their computer is then safe against viruses.
 But this isn’t true.
 It is true that your computer is less likely to get a virus than a computer without any antivirus.
 Antivirus programs will generally catch most viruses, but it won’t stop something that it can’t recognize.
 Virus makers are always looking for ways to get around the antivirus software.
 Then the antivirus program developers are always updating their software to fight new viruses.
 This is why it is important to always update your computer’s software.
 The other thing that an antivirus program can’t protect against, is user error.
 Many people get viruses from clicking on an email, or by allowing someone they don’t know on their computer.
 There are many different ways that virus creators pretty on people that don’t know what to look for.
 Never allow someone to access your computer, unless you call the main support line of a company like Microsoft.

 Myth 2: You should only charge batteries when they are empty

 This is possibly one of the most widespread myths.
 Many